View the Best Rehabs in Connecticut

 If you answered yes, to any of these questions, it may be time to look into a facility that can help.
 Give us a call; we can help.

 Connecticut has much to draw from when someone is fighting an addiction.
 Choosing the right facility that will focus on your recovery and not your addiction will help with your treatment.
 Don’t be afraid of getting out of your comfort zone, as it may be just what you need.

-We’ll talk to you about your preferences and then help you find a facility that will take your payment method (insurance, cash, etc.) Relapse numbers soar when people stay in the place where they developed their addiction.
+We’ll talk to you about your preferences and then help you find a facility that will take your payment method (insurance, cash, etc.) Drug addiction relapse rates soar when people stay in the place where they developed their addiction.

-If you are from Connecticut, you should especially consider traveling for treatment.
+If you are from one of the Connecticut counties, you should especially consider traveling for treatment.
 Doing this could be just what you need for long-lasting sobriety.
 Give us a call and break free from the addiction that has enslaved you.
 Call us now: (866) 578-7471 .

 If a loved one is suffering from substance abuse disorder or addiction, and they are in denial of it, then perhaps an intervention is necessary.
 Your loved one is suffering, but might need help recognizing the danger they’re in.
 Your love and support is crucial in getting them the help they need.

 Interventions provide an outlet for loved ones to show support, not a way to place blame.
 A specialist can help keep the intervention on track.
 Don’t wait for them to get worse, pick up the phone and get them the help they need.